Exercise and nutrition have long been recognized as some of the best ways to maintain optimum physical, mental, and emotional health.

 So how exactly can hydrotherapy help your body regularly recover after strenuous exercises?

-For starters, water has soothing effect on tense and sore muscles—just what intense exercises routinely cause.
+For starters, water has a soothing effect on tense and sore muscles—just what intense exercises routinely cause.

 The effect of water on our muscles mirrors that of a Swedish massage.
 Warm water dilates blood vessels and helps improve blood circulation.
 According to the National Institute of Health (NIH), poor blood circulation has a negative effect on muscle tone.
 So when blood circulation improves, muscle tension invariably reduces.